 Richard is one of the growing number of Canadians cultivating their own marijuana at home.

 “Richard” is not his real name.
 But he has a real fear of sharing it since growing pot in Canada is still illegal, save for medical purposes.
-Come July 1, however, Ontario’s Cannabis Act will take effect, and Ontarians of age will be allowed to grow up to four plants at home for personal use.
+With Ontario’s Cannabis Act in effect effect, and Ontarians of age are allowed to grow up to four plants at home for personal use.

 “There is a prescribed method for growing weed outdoors,” says Richard.